Arabic Pasta with Easy Yogurt Sauce (30 Minutes!)

 So a lot of Arabs have grown up eating pasta with yogurt sauce.
 Not just plain yogurt, but mixed with some garlic, sometimes tahini, and sometimes I add a lot of herbs like mint or parsley.
-I only found out about this amazingness in recent years through my friends, and since then, I always make it.
-It's the best quick pasta sauce - it takes 5 minutes.
+It’s the best quick pasta sauce – it takes 5 minutes.
+I suspect the dish came about as busy Arab moms scrambled to make a pasta with ingredients they know best.

-You'll need your basic pasta ingredients, but with some middle eastern additions.
-For the pasta, I used a beautiful mafalda corta but you can use any pasta you like.
-For the meat mixture, you need the ground beef (I use extra lean), onions and spices.
-If you can't find allspice, you can replace it with "seven spice" which is an Arabic spice mixture.
+You’ll need your basic pasta ingredients, but with some middle eastern additions.
+For the pasta, I used a beautiful mafalda corta but you can use any pasta you like (long or short noodles both work).
+If you can’t find allspice, you can replace it with my homemade seven spice blend.

 This recipe comes together so quickly – you’ll have dinner ready in 30 minutes.

-- First, start by getting the pasta boiling in salted water and cooking until al dente
+- First, start by boiling the pasta in salted water and cooking until al dente.

 - Meanwhile, the pasta should be done cooking.
-Drain it and drizzle it with olive oil for some extra flavour, and set aside
+Drain it and set aside.

-- Finally, prepare the pine nuts by toasting them for a few minutes on a pan until lightly golden - I use a bit of olive oil to toast them in
+- Finally, prepare the pine nuts by toasting them for a few minutes on a pan until lightly golden – I use a bit of olive oil to toast them.

 FAQs and storage instructions